Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 \paragraph{Conductance.---}

-In order to understand the consequences of the sub-ballistic states in transport, we computed the conductance, $G$, for energies within the narrow-band.
-Unfortunately, for the parameters above, finite-size effects are too severe to draw systematic conclusions (see SM \cite{SM}), as the largest systems attainable contain only $N_{\t M}\sim10^{2}$ moiré pattern cells.
-To mitigate finite-size effects by increasing the number of moiré cells simulated, we increased the interlayer coupling to $t_{\perp}=1.9\,{\rm eV}$, a well-known procedure for shifting the narrow-band regime to larger angles ($\theta_{\text{ft}}\sim4.4^{\circ}$, in this case), with moiré patterns with smaller period \cite{PhysRevLett.99.256802,Bistritzer2011a,PhysRevB.86.155449}.
+In order to understand the consequences of the sub-ballistic states in transport, we computed the conductance, $G$.
+Unfortunately, for the parameters above, finite-size effects are too severe to draw systematic conclusions (see SM \cite{SM}), as the largest systems attainable contain only $N_{\t M}\sim10^{2}$ moiré cells.
+To mitigate finite-size effects by increasing the number of moiré cells simulated, we increased the interlayer coupling to $t_{\perp}=1.9\,{\rm eV}$, a well-known procedure for shifting the narrow-band regime to larger angles ($\theta_{\text{ft}}\sim4.4^{\circ}$, in this case), with smaller period moiré patterns \cite{PhysRevLett.99.256802,Bistritzer2011a,PhysRevB.86.155449}.
 Representative conductance results for $t_{\perp}=1.9\,{\rm eV}$ are given in Figs.$\,$\ref{fig:conductance_vs_ED}(a,b), together with an ED analysis in Figs.$\,$\ref{fig:conductance_vs_ED}(c-e).
 In Fig.$\,$\ref{fig:conductance_vs_ED}(a), $G(L)$ is computed for an energy within the narrow-band.
 In the commensurate case, $G(L)$ converges with $L$ as expected.
 Conversely, it decreases with $L$ in the incommensurate case, hinting sub-ballistic transport.
-Note that for smaller $L$, the conductance is very similar in both cases, showing that large enough system sizes are crucial to observe incommensurability effects in the conductance.
+For smaller $L$, the conductance is very similar in both cases, showing that large enough systems are crucial to observe incommensurability effects in the conductance.
 On the other hand, ED captures a sub-ballistic behavior even for the smaller systems used: a small, $L$-decreasing $\mathcal{I}_{k}$ and GUE statistics are observed in Figs.$\,$\ref{fig:conductance_vs_ED}(d,e).

 For energies outside the narrow-band, where the DOS is very small {[}see inset in Fig.$\,$\ref{fig:conductance_vs_ED}(c){]}, the ED and conductance results are very similar for commensurate and incommensurate angles {[}Figs.$\,$\ref{fig:conductance_vs_ED}(b,d){]}, suggesting that incommensurability effects become unimportant.